zowe/community/Technical-Steering-Committee/principles.md

 Zowe is a project that aims to bring modern interfaces - API, command line, and visual – to z/OS via an open source community.
 In case of disagreement within the Zowe community, the principles outlined here need to be taken into account when mediating.

+## Transparent and open implementation, processes and deliveries
+**Principle:** Open first

+We will plan and develop transparently and in open.
+We will build an inclusive environment where anyone willing can easily find a way to participate and contribute.

+## Zowe does not compromise on mainframe security standards
+**Principle:** Security is paramount

+We commit to secure development practices.
+We'll follow/comply/adhere to/obey with /conform to cybersecurity regulations requirements.
+We will strive to never introduce a feature or change that circumvents or allows circumvention of z/OS security infrastructure.
+We will regularly/continuously perform vulnerability testing of the Zowe project source code and any used third party libraries.
+If vulnerabilities are found they will be resolved with fix or workaround will be provided.

 ## Zowe simplifies the life of Modern Mainframers
 **Principle:** Modern and effective interfaces

 We will provide the foundations and tools for all the vendors existing within the ecosystem to easily interface to and develop more interfaces to z/OS.
 The users should be able to leverage the provided tools and interfaces to get more value out of their mainframe environments.
 Examples domains for such tools and interfaces include web, mobile, APIs (C interfaces to HLASM, other programming interfaces, REST APIs, ...) and modern IDEs.

-## Zowe does not compromise on mainframe security standards
-**Principle:** Security is paramount

-We commit to secure development practices, source code scans and vulnerability testing.
-We will never intentionally introduce a feature or change that circumvents or allows circumvention of mainframe security infrastructure.
-If vulnerabilities are ever found they will be flagged with fix or workaround provided.

-## Transparent and open implementation, processes and deliveries
-**Principle:** Open first

-We will plan and develop transparently and in open.
-We will build an inclusive environment where anyone willing can easily find a way to participate and contribute.

 ## Collaboration between mainframe and other platforms - both mainframe and distributed - benefits both sides
 **Principle:** Hybrid

 We will bring lessons from the non-mainframe world to the mainframe platform as well as providing the opportunity for the non-mainframe world to benefit from the knowledge gained in the mainframe world in order to build secure and performant hybrid environments in which mainframe plays core role.
 To do so we intend to lower the entry barrier to the mainframe environment by leveraging the technologies famililar to modern developers and where possible supporting mainframe education.

-## Decision made within the project are based on community feedback supported by objective data
-** Principle:** Agile and data driven

-We believe in development responding to change, done in collaboration with customers, always producing working software where individual and interactions are valued.
-We are also data-driven with respect to quality and performance metrics.

 ## We will listen to our stakeholders and elicit feedback from them.
 **Principle**: Stakeholder-centric